Welcome to the BDA Family

 AIA, NCARB

-Karen’s passion for architecture was sparked at a young age when her father took her to jobsites; there, she experienced the wonder of seeing spaces transformed by colors and textures.
-As a Registered Architect, she now has the pleasure of partnering with clients to create innovating experiences and inspiring spaces that exceed their expectations.
-Karen has over 10 years’ experience in healthcare design and she uses it to expertly lead teams in a collaborative process, the result of which is the successful completion of projects.
-As a proven leader and a partner in the firm, she strives to maintain our fun, respectful, family atmosphere and she believes that success comes from achieving true happiness both professionally and personally.
+Karen’s passion for architecture was sparked at a young age when her father took her to jobsites.
+There, she experienced the wonder of seeing spaces transformed by colors and textures.
+As a Registered Architect, she now has the pleasure of partnering with clients to create innovative experiences and inspiring spaces that exceed their expectations.

 Education: